Inside: Thanksgiving is a sweet time to recognize as a family and express appreciation for all the benefits we’ve

 It's easy to get tied up in all the details it takes to prepare for a meal on a larger scale and I've learned, and continue to learn, the red flags of when my heart is distracted and I've lost focus on the main purpose of celebrating Thanksgiving together as a family who loves the Lord.
 My heart's desire should be to point my family to Christ.
 Not to how great a cook I am or how well my table is set or how clean my house is.
 The main purpose of celebrating Thanksgiving is to point to the goodness and kindness of God in redeeming us as His children.

 God’s will for us as believers is to give thanks to Him in and through all things (1 Thessalonians 5:18).The main purpose of celebrating Thanksgiving is to point to the goodness and kindness of God in redeeming us as His children.

 This season is a time for me to reflect and repent for my ingratitude and ask Him to make me mindful to thank Him in and through all things.
 All being the keyword there because it's not just the good things but the difficult situations that the Lord has done such a sweet work in my life to remind me that when my hope is in Him, there will always be a deeper and profound sense of joy and gladness even in the midst of the most challenging situations.

-May our Savior be exalted in our homes not just during this Thanksgiving season but throughout all of our lives.
+May our Savior be exalted in our homes not just during this Thanksgiving season but throughout our lives.
 Choosing gratitude means choosing joy.
 May we be overwhelmed with thankfulness to Jesus.

 Happy Thanksgiving, Dear Friends